Are you suffering from devastating injuries after an accident caused by someone else? If so, a personal injury lawyer in

 When you choose Jasmine Daya & Co. to represent you, there are no upfront costs.
 We proudly work on a “no win, no fee” basis, more commonly referred to as a contingency fee.
 This means you don’t pay anything unless we win your case.

 Furthermore, we’ll ensure that the liable party is compelled to cover your lawyer fees so that your personal injury award isn’t impacted by your need to hire a highly trained personal injury lawyer to seek justice.

 If you are interested in learning more about how an experienced Toronto personal injury lawyer at Jasmine Daya & Co. may be able to help you obtain full compensation for your suffering, schedule a free consultation to discuss the details of your case.
-You can do so by filling out the quick contact form we have included at the bottom of this page or giving our Toronto office a call at 416-967-9100.
+Fill out the quick contact form below, or call our Toronto office at 416-967-9100.